raveenapp/main-site/content/about/_index.md

 I am also a licensed glider pilot and been a glider instructor since 2016.
 I fly with the Air Cadet Gliding program.

-This website is a mixture of a portoflio and a blog of sorts.
+This website is a mixture of a portflio and a blog of sorts.
 I'm not a big fan of posting on social media so it's a place to share my thoughts on my own platform!

 ## Get To Know More About Me
 Here is my [Bucket List]({{< ref "about/bucketlist">}}).